-Table 10 Summary of the main findings of the territorial consultation workshop

-1 1 that it was important to protect and reforest the high part of the basin, and focus on the restoration of the riparian forests, promote agroforestry and silvopastoral systems, as well as coordination between MARN, MAG ADESCOs and the Water Committees.
+Table 10 Summary of the main findings of the territorial consultation workshop that it was important to protect and reforest the high part of the basin, and focus on the restoration of the riparian forests, promote agroforestry and silvopastoral systems, as well as coordination between MARN, MAG ADESCOs and the Water Committees.
 They also expressed the importance of restoring water flows, increase the mangrove area as well as territorial planning restoration targeted to the high, medium and lower parts of the basin, as well as a strong focus on integrated water management, and the implementation of agroecosystems and silvopastoral systems.
-It also includes identifying key actions for water management and for potential ecosystem- based adaptation initiatives, as well as mapping interventions created within the community restoration plans, to identify areas that have been prioritized for restoration and for productive management.
+It also includes identifying key actions for water management and for potential ecosystembased adaptation initiatives, as well as mapping interventions created within the community restoration plans, to identify areas that have been prioritized for restoration and for productive management.
 Activities to strengthen local governance and coordination have been included in component 4.
 Women The main concerns expressed include the loss of riparian forests, pollution of soils, aquifers and rivers, unsustainable water use, expansion of livestock activities, deforestation, and pollution from agrochemicals used for sugar cane production.
-To address these problems in the region, they proposed the implementation of agroforestry and silvopastoral systems, water storage and uptake, provision of incentives to avoid the transformation of coffee or other crops to grasses or sugar cane production, provision of productive alternatives, strengthen legal enforcement and coordination between The project includes implementation of agroforestry and silvopastoral systems (component 1), enhancing capacities for sustainable water management (component 1), identification of resilient crops and practices (component 2), strengthened monitoring capacity (component 3), improved institutional coordination and governance and supporting local actors in identifying legal and governance strategies to enhance sustainable land management, including through law enforcement (component 4).
-Formara and local producers MARN and MAG.
-Postoration activities targeted to improve water (basic crops, sugar cane and vegetable producers) the group were associated to water availability and use, as well as changes in rainfall and water flows.
+To address these problems in the region, they proposed the implementation of agroforestry and silvopastoral systems, water storage and uptake, provision of incentives to avoid the transformation of coffee or other crops to grasses or sugar cane production, provision of productive alternatives, strengthen legal enforcement and coordination between MARN and MAG.
+The project includes implementation of agroforestry and silvopastoral systems (component 1), enhancing capacities for sustainable water management (component 1), identification of resilient crops and practices (component 2), strengthened monitoring capacity (component 3), improved institutional coordination and governance and supporting local actors in identifying legal and governance strategies to enhance sustainable land management, including through law enforcement (component 4).
+Farmers and local producers (basic crops, sugar cane and vegetable producers) The main concerns expressed by the group were associated to water availability and use, as well as changes in rainfall and water flows.
 As solutions to address these problems they recommended that restoration activities included live fencing, activities to restore water flows, desilting, and improve seed varieties that are resilient to climate.
 Restoration activities targeted to improve water management and recover ecosystem services will be implemented through Component 1.
 Component 2 includes activities for the identification of climate resilient local seed varieties that can provide alternative productive livelihoods for the region.
-Institutions and organizations working in the area problem in the area the excess of water on rain season and its scarcity on drought periods.
-They identified the loss of forest cover and increased plagues as an important challenge in the diversification activities.
-They mentioned the need for public policies to be coherent with an approach for sustainability and for strengthened technical assistance.
-Indigenous representatives M/bilo thorp are no Component 1 includes the incomposition of Meeting with the Mesa Nacional Indígena determined indigenous peoples in the intervention area, the indigenous representatives expressed the importance of promoting cultural preservation and indigenous knowledge of natural resource management, specifically in the application of relevant ancestral/traditional techniques, and their interest in Component 1 includes the incorporation of specific criteria in the call for proposals to develop and implement restoration activities through community restoration plans to promote that the restoration in productive landscapes favours native species with ecological and nutritional value, avoiding the use of invasive species.
-The project activities to be developed in component 2 to establish seed banks and develop technological packages will build on the work that MARN and the Mesa Nacional Indígena have jointly developed in identifying seeds used in ancestral and traditional practices.
-Activities to promote the participation of indigenous peoples through the Mesa Nacional Indígena have been included in the stakeholder engagement plan as part of the National and municipal gover rnmont ESMP.
-The role of MAC was strongthened and made Meeting with MAG and BFA interest of MAG to gain knowledge of the aquifer to better understand the sources of water and its use.
-MAG representatives expressed that it would be important to include the economic aspect in the planning of adaptation activities, as well as strengthen technical assistance to enable future credits, and articulate institutional.
-Specifically, in component 1, participation of MAG was included in the Commission of Evaluation that will be established to assess and monitor development and implementation of community restoration plans.
-In component 2, MAG will support the
+Institutions and organizations working in the area The group mentioned as a main problem in the area the excess of water on rain season and its scarcity on drought periods.
+They identified the loss of forest cover and increased plagues as an important challenge in the diversification activities. mentioned the need for public policies to be coherent with an approach for sustainability and strengthened technical assistance.